 - Quarterly: performance reports of corporate indicators to CMT and subsequently to Cabinet for consideration and scrutiny.
 This is supported by tailored qualitative reports to Cabinet Committees detailing the scale of work delivered by the authority.
-All material is published via the council's digital platform and Your Borough magazine. - Yearly: audited annual report covering all performance indicators contributing to the council's corporate objectives, providing an effective and transparent position statement.
+All material is published via the council's digital platform and represented within our Your Borough publication. - Yearly: audited annual report covering all performance indicators contributing to the council's corporate objectives, providing an effective and transparent position statement.

 To further embed a performance-related culture within the council, the PMF is also analysed against other local authorities.
 This approach enables us to better understand our comparative levels of service performance and, equally, to identify opportunities for continuous improvement in the quality of council services.
 Covering both core service performance and expenditure, benchmarking analysis is regularly reported to the CMT to inform executive decision-making.

-Read about the council's system of performance management.
+More information about the council's system of performance management is available at: www.gravesham.gov.uk/performance funding our services